BME Students Score Perfect 4.0

 The 32nd Annual Northeast Bioengineering Conference, held April 1 and 2 at Lafayette College in Pennsylvania, was well-represented by NJIT's biomedical engineering students and recent grads.
 Pictures of some of the presenters can be found below.

-3rd Place Winners of the Undergraduate Poster Paper at the 32nd Annual Northeast Bioengineering Conference - from left: P. Athanasiou, N. Chawla, and E. Leichtnam.
+3rd Place Winners of the Undergraduate Poster Paper at the 32nd Annual Northeast Bioengineering Conference - P. Athanasiou, N. Chawla, and E. Leichtnam.
 Title of Poster: "Assistive Robotic Manipulator Interface"

 Professor Michael Bergen and former BME students, Florence Chua and Robert DeMarco.
 Both students now work at the VA Medical Center in East Orange, NJ.